yannicksime05-create/rc-compiler/README.md

 I know it's gonna be tough, or even really tough, but I still want to give it a try.
 And by the end, I think this will also improve my coding skills so there's nothing I should be afraid of!

 In the project's hierarchy, you'll see:
-- **features**: the folder containing a description of all the features I want in this compiler;
+- **features**: an alphabetically sorted list of all the features I want in this compiler;
 - **overview**: a documentation-like folder for the compiler;
 - **include**: header files for the lexer, parser...;
 - **src**: implementation files.